anony-account/Squawk-Bot/readme.md

 http://htmlpreview.github.io/?https://github.com/anony-account/IAAI/blob/master/supp-GOOG-RelevantNews.html

 ### + The first html file shows the relevant news associated with AAPL stock price time series discovered by our model.
-The higher attention mass values, the more relevant the corresponding news articles.

 ### + The second html file shows the relevant news associated with GOOG stock price time series discovered by our model.

-The higher attention mass values, the more relevant the corresponding news articles.
+### + In both files, a higher attention mass encodes a more relevant news article.